Teesta River: Course

 The Teesta River originates from Teesta Khangtse Glacier, west of Pahunri (or Teesta Kangse) glacier above 5400 m, and flows southward through gorges and rapids in the Sikkim Himalaya.

 It is fed by streams from Tso Lhamo Lake, Gurudongmar Lake and rivulets arising in the Thangu Valley, Yumthang Valley of Flowers, Dikchu and Donkha mountain ranges.
-The river then flows past the towns of Chungthang, Singhik, Mangan, Dikchu, Makha where some major tributaries like Kanaka river joins and reaches Singtam, where it is spanned by scenic Indreni Bridge.
-Also in Singtam, a large tributary of Teesta called Ranikhola joins and then descends towards Bardang, Majitar, Mining where ot is spanned by Rangpo - Mining Teesta Bridge and reaches the city of Rangpo where Rangpo River, the second largest tributary of Teesta joins.
+The river then flows past the towns of Chungthang, Singhik, Mangan, Dikchu and Makha, where some major tributaries like Kanaka river join it, and reaches Singtam, where it is spanned by the scenic Indreni Bridge.
+Also in Singtam, a large tributary of the Teesta called Ranikhola joins and then descends towards Bardang, Majitar, Mining where it is spanned by Rangpo - Mining Teesta Bridge and reaches the city of Rangpo where Rangpo River, the second largest tributary of the Teesta joins.
 From here river Teesta forms the border between Sikkim and West Bengal up to Teesta Bazaar via Melli.
 Just before the Teesta Bridge, where the roads from Kalimpong and Darjeeling join, the river is met by its largest tributary, the Rangeet River.